minos-framework/minos-python/SETUP.md

 Run `poetry install` to get the dependencies.

-Run `pre-commit install` to set the git checks before commiting.
+Run `pre-commit install` to set the git checks before committing.

 Make yourself sure you are able to run the tests.
 Refer to the appropriate section in this guide.